-Important note: Please do not include your name, address, and phone number on your submission file, as our editorial board reads submissions blind.
+Please do not include your name, address, and phone number on your submission file, as our editorial board reads submissions blind.
 Only include that information on your cover letter, pasted into the cover letter area, along with an email address you regularly check, and a brief biography of about fifty words.
 We do accept simultaneous submissions; however, please return to the submission manager and withdraw your piece immediately if it is accepted elsewhere.
 For poems, please add a note to your submission in Submittable indicating which part of your submission was accepted elsewhere.